Observables in Quantum Mechanics and the Importance of Self-adjointness: Motivation

 \subsection{Paradox 3}

-We now consider a free particle moving on a finite interval $[0,a]$.
-If we treat a motion governed by the Hamiltonian \eqref{Ham} as a motion in a rectangular potential well, then the eigenvalues of the Hamiltonian and corresponding eigenfunctions are well known from any textbook:
+Let us now consider a free particle moving on a finite interval $[0,a]$.
+We can treat this motion as the one governed by the Hamiltonian \eqref{Ham} containing an infinite rectangular potential well.
+In doing so, we get that the eigenvalues of the Hamiltonian and corresponding eigenfunctions are (as can be found in any QM textbook):